KarolineKlan/CSS_Final_Project_Group9/content/network-analysis.md

 # __3. Communities__

-By identifying communities, we can gain insights into how the certain types of foods are grouped together.
+By identifying communities, we are able to gain insights into how the certain types of foods are grouped together.
 This helps in understanding purchasing patterns and preferences that consumers make when going grocery shopping.
-Because the food
+When partitioning the network into communities we use the Louvain Community Detection Algorithm because we want to investigate the underlying and naturally existing structures, and this algorithm finds the non-overlapping communities.

+ Because the food-network with its 9.755 nodes is very cluttered to visualize, below the top 5 biggest communities including a total of 5551 nodes is shown:

 <figure>
     <img src="/images/Graph_communities.png" width="60%" alt="Scraping">
     <figcaption style="text-align:center;font-style: italic;font-size:smaller;">Figure.
-5: . </figcaption>
+5: The top 5 communities in the network, colored by the ID and labeled in the text-analysis. </figcaption>
 </figure>

 | **Community ID** | **Community label (made in textanalysis)**      | **Number of Nodes** |